Brian Shambo Merrill Lynch – Lacks Business Ethics (Updated 2023)

 They offer various services to their clients such as long-term care insurance, trust & estate planning services, home loans, succession planning, securities-based lending, exchange funds, educating funding, donor-advised funds, structured lending, charitable trusts, and more.

-While this firm claims to follow a goals-based wealth management process that aligns with the personal and professional lives of its clients, its disclosures disagree.
-According to their terms and conditions, Brian Shambo Merrill Lynch earns more profits when he ignores your interests.
+While this firm claims to follow a goals-based wealth management process that aligns with its clients’ personal and professional lives, its disclosures disagree.
+According to its terms and conditions, Brian Shambo Merrill Lynch earns more profits when he ignores your interests.

 The next section of this detailed review will expand on these issues because Brian and his team wouldn’t: